-Your team is tasked with a group project and is trying to come up with great ideas.
+Your team is tasked with a group project and is trying to come up with terrific ideas.

-If you’re looking for ways to contribute to your group’s creation of ideas (e.g. hypotheses, group essays, solutions to case studies), here are 4 specific strategies you and your group members can apply at your next meeting.
+If you’re looking to help your group generate ideas—from pitching research topics to finding solutions to case studies—here are 4 specific strategies you and your team members can try:

 Also, set and agree on a timeline for the group, and decide on the amount of time needed for the ideation stage.
 Coming up with and agreeing on a topic as a group takes time, but actually implementing the idea can take way more time than you expect.